Monitoring Attendance in the 2021-22 school year

-The section below offers a deeper rationale for our recommended metrics to monitor during the 2020-21 and 2021-22 school years.
+The section below offers a deeper definition and rationale for our recommended metrics to monitor during the 2021-22 school year.

 We do know that showing up matters, and that when students show up to learn, they are more likely to be able to stay on-track, stay engaged and meet major educational milestones.
 It is more essential than ever to measure attendance and notice which students are facing difficulties in showing up for learning.
 Our responsibility to use data for early warning, and ensure we are helping schools, students, and families solve the barriers to learning, is paramount to ensuring long-term recovery from this moment.